PTTEP strikes another gas find in shallow waters off Malaysia

 “This second gas find further reinvigorates the Baram Province, which is part of the established Baram Delta region, signalling potential for more discoveries in the neighbouring acreages.
 The availability of existing facilities within the region will allow the Petroleum Arrangement Contractors (PACs) to monetise their discoveries quicker and cheaper through tie-back solutions,” added Asnan.

-Block SK417 is located in the shallow waters, around 90 kilometres off the coast of Sarawak, covering an area of approximately 1,540 square kilometres.
-Aside from the Block SK417, there are also Blocks SK405B, SK410B, SK438, SK314A, PM407 and PM415 in Malaysia, which are all still in the exploration stage.
+Block SK417 is located in shallow waters, around 90 kilometres off the coast of Sarawak, covering an area of approximately 1,540 square kilometres.
+Aside from Block SK417, there are also Blocks SK405B, SK410B, SK438, SK314A, PM407 and PM415 in Malaysia, which are all still in the exploration stage.

 PTTEP confirmed that its portfolio of major Malaysian projects entails the producing assets in Blocks K, SK309, SK311, the Rotan-Buluh field in Block H and the jointly operated gas fields with Petronas Carigali in Malaysia–Thailand Joint Development Area.